Lemoncode/redux-chat-front/00_ES6/04 redux_saga/README.md

 > Could it be a good idea to refactor?
 We could split and create two files _lobbyActions_, _chatActions_.

-- Before creating the reducers let's move the message mappers from the _chat.container.business_ to _chatlog.mapper.js_, and perform a rename on the function names.
+- Before creating the reducers let's move the message mappers from the _./src/pages/chat/chat.container.business_ to _chatlog.mapper.js_, and perform a rename on the function names.

 _./src/reducers/chat-log.business.js_